miaoxw/RaspberryRouter/Wireless Router/Setup Instruction.md

 ##Install necessary packages
 ###hostapd
-*It seems that hostapd only supports 802.11a/b/g mode, how to make it support 802.11n?
+*It seems that hostapd only supports IEEE 802.11a/b/g mode, how to make our hand-made wireless routers support 802.11n?
 This is to be discovered...*

 * Run the following command to install `hostapd`: